OrrBin/Jsonic/README.md

 which should be a list of attributes names that would be transient (won't be serialized and deserialized)

-Classes that has `__init__` parameter with a different name than it's corresponding instance attribute should have class attribute:
+Class that has `__init__` parameter with a different name than it's corresponding instance attribute should have class attribute:

     init_parameters_mapping: Dict[str, str]